keimy1007/nevernote/README.md

 # how to use

-# useful commands for search window
+# useful commands for searching
 **all** : show all articles

 **img** : show articles with image